|cat||cat "path"||Print the content of a file in Alluxio to the console.|

 $ ./bin/alluxio fs getUsedBytes

-The leader command prints the current Alluxio leader master host name.
+leader command prints the current Alluxio leader master node name.

 $ ./bin/alluxio fs leader